 16. From an urn containing a white and b black balls, k balls are drawn and laid aside, their color unnoted.
 Then one more ball is drawn.
-Find the probability that it is white assuming that k< a,b the probability that the remaining books in the bag contains 3 books on mathematics.
+Find the probability that it is white assuming that k

 17. A bag contains n balls, one of which is white.
 The probability that A and B speak truth are P_1 and P_2 , respectively.
 One ball is drwn from the bag and A and B both assert that it is white.
 Find the probability that drawn ball is actually white.